HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 Bind|-1|This card's Speed is reduced by this effect's Potency.
 At the start of the owner's next turn, remove this effect.
 Pebble|2|At the start and end of the owner's turn, this card regains 1 Health.
 When this card perishes, inflict Grief on all allied creatures.
 Grief|-1|This card loses Power equal to its Grief.
 At the start of the owner's turn, if there is no allied card with Pebble, gain 1 Grief.
 Otherwise, remove this effect.
-Sinking|-2|A card bearing this effect loses Power equal to its Sinking.
+Sinking|-1|A card bearing this effect loses Power equal to its Sinking.
 When this card is struck, take damage equal to its Sinking then remove this effect.
+Decay|-3|At the start of the owner's turn, reduce this effect's Potency by 1.
+A card bearing this effect will perish when its Potency reaches 0.
 </details>

 ## 🎴 Slot Modifications